ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 Make your state event-sourced and _publish SoT events_.
 In this case, your published events would be consistent with state by definition - they are the state.

-Or, _Publish entire state on its every modification_.
+Or, _Publish the entire state on every modification_.
 That's easy, so we assume we have to stream events due to reasons (say, our state is "big") and continue our discussion ignoring this option.

-If you do not want or to can't expose your SoT - stick in stateless transformer between downstream services and your publisher.
+If you do not want or can't expose your SoT - stick in a stateless transformer between downstream services and your publisher.
 That adds risk of not fulfilling this obligation due to additional moving parts, but there are situations when it's necessary.

 # Guarantee of publication

 ## Problem

-Once a state of an entity changed and this change persisted in your SoT database, the corresponding event has to be eventually published.
+Once a state of an entity changes and this change is persisted in your SoT database, the corresponding event has to be eventually published.
 If you can't guarantee this then you corrupt state of downstream services, so:

 1. "At most once" guarantee on event publication is not enough.
 Theoretically this is possible, but implies many complications for missing events corrections, and is not worth to be considered as an option.
 1. "At least once" guarantee is enough.
 It's not hard for downstream to filter out duplicates if you attach unique sequence numbers to events.